adfresca/sdk-unity/README.md

 The above example is written for Google Play.
 You can also get the required values from other billing libraries such as Amazon.

-For more details of Purchase object with actual items, check the table below.
+For more details of Purchase object with hard currency items, check the table below.

 Method | Description
 ------------ | ------------- | ------------